Bira/octopus-carnival/_drafts/wir-mm-4e-guardian.md

 villain who consorts with slaads or a potential ally who is fighting the slads when the PCs meet them and has to be talked down before they'll see the PCs as allies.

+Guardians are OK, I suppose.
+Mechanically they do their jobs as designed, increasing the survivability of their master.

+Narratively, they might seem a bit redundant given how crowded the design space is these days.
+It makes sense that artificers and wizards would come up with several different ways to make a loyal construct, given that they all want one and none of them is fond of sharing secrets.
+Having a huge variety of constructs detracts from their uniqueness while shining the spotlight on the idiosyncrasies of their creators, so it's up to you which way you want to go.